arkui-x/docs/en/application-dev/tutorial/how-to-use-napi-on-android.md

     // Native API service logic, which is adding two numbers in this example. double nativeSum = value0 + value1;

-    // Convert the service logic processing result of the Native API to an ArkTS value and return the value to ArkTS. napi_value sum = nullptr;
+    // Convert the service logic processing result of the native API to an ArkTS value and return the value to ArkTS. napi_value sum = nullptr;
     napi_create_double(env, nativeSum , &sum);
     return sum;